Brighton and Rottingdean Seashore Electric Railway: Background and construction

-Construction took two years from 1894 to 1896.
+Although originally intended to be powered by a compressed-gas fuelled internal combustion engine, or electrical accumulators, electricity from an external supply was decided upon, carried by an overhead line suspended alongside the tracks.
+Earth return was through the rails, or the sea itself at high tide.
+The power station, beneath the pier at Rottingdean, was equipped with a 100 hp steam engine from William Sissons and Co. of Gloucester, driving a 50 kW dynamo at 500 volts.
+In 1900 this equipment was replaced by power drawn from the public supply of Brighton Corporation.

+The car weighed 45 LT and was propelled by two General Electric 30 hp electric motors, mounted in the saloon and operating through shafts to bevel gears on two of the four bogies.
+Rod-operated brakes were fitted to the other two bogies.
+The tram-style controls were at each end of the deck.
+The car was provided with a lifeboat, a ship's bell, and other safety measures.
+Construction took two years, from 1894 to 1896.
+The vehicle was officially named Pioneer, but many called it Daddy Long-Legs.

 The railway officially opened on 28 November 1896, but was nearly destroyed by a storm the night of 4 December.
 Volk immediately began rebuilding the railway, including the Pioneer, which had been knocked on its side.
-Pioneer was salvaged and brought ashore, and rebuilt with the legs two feet higher than the previous design.
-After repairs to Pioneer and the railway were complete, service resumed on 20 July 1897.
+Pioneer was salvaged and rebuilt, with the legs two feet higher than the previous design.
+After repairs to vehicle and track were complete, service resumed on 20 July 1897.
+Due to regulations then in place, a qualified sea captain was on board at all times.
 By the end of that year, 44,282 passengers had travelled on Volk's "Sea Voyage on Wheels".

 In use

 The railway was popular, but encountered difficulties.
 The car was slowed considerably at high tide, but Volk could never afford to improve the motors.
 In 1900, groynes built near the railway were found to have led to underwater scouring under the sleepers and the railway was closed during portions of July and August of that year while this was repaired.
-Immediately afterwards, the council decided to build a beach protection barrier, which required Volk to divert his line around the barrier.
+Immediately afterwards, the council decided to build a beach protection barrier, which would require Volk to divert his line around it.
 Without funds to do so, Volk closed the railway.

-In 1901 the right-of-way was broken up for construction of the barrier.
-One further attempt was made to raise money for a conventional over-water viaduct along roughly the same route, but Volk was unable to gather enough funds and nothing came of this.
+In 1901, the right-of-way was broken up for construction of the barrier.
+One further attempt was made to raise money for a conventional over-water viaduct along roughly the same route, but Volk was unable to gather enough funds, and nothing came of this.